 Table 2.
 Analyses of variance for vegetative traits for the comparison among species

 p-values ≤ 0.05 are in bold and p-values ≤ 0.1 in italics.
 The grey line corresponds to the interaction term of interest.
+DoF, and LR stands for Degrees of Freedom and Likelihood Ratio, respectively.